Marti Group

 The Marti Group is a Swiss construction company, consisting of over 80 subsidiaries, officially owned by Marti Holding AG.
 Besides Switzerland, they are active in neighboring countries such as Germany and Austria, and also outside of Europe such as China and Chile.
 The company is known for high-profile public and private sector projects and using innovative technologies.
 Their areas of expertise include building construction, construction and renovation of tunnels, road construction, hydraulic engineering, and other types of civil engineering.
 They are estimated to be the second largest construction company in Switzerland by revenue and number of employees, only surpassed by Implenia.
+Marti has a significant presence in infrastructure and publicly owned building projects, many of which are awarded through public procurement procedures.
+The company is involved in numerous large-scale projects across Switzerland, including works at Bern railway station.